gahljust/RHRS-LHRS-motion-control-GUI/README.md

-To open the gui run
+To open the gui from the gui directory run

 ./rungui

-In the terminal from the gui.